Nicola-Alimonda/MultinomialFair/README.md

 python Greedy_Wise_ScoreTest.py
 ```

-Inside Plot folder is possible to find all visualizations inside the notebook.
+In Plot folder is possible to find all visualizations inside the notebook.